fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 - how to setup and structure your test
 - how to run your tests
 - a convention to naming your tests
-- how to use mockito to mock dependencies of your system under test
+- how to use mockito to mock dependencies of your System Under Test objects
 - how to test suspend functions
 - how to test flows
 - how to verify your mock usage
-- how to verify success and error states
+- how to assert responses